StefansAI/Yolov8_JetsonNano/README.md

   <img src="images/disks3.jpg" />
 </div>
 <br>
-Open the terminal and first delete the swapfile, so the sccript can create a larger one.
+Open the terminal and first delete the swapfile, so the script can create a larger one.
 <br>

 ```shell